mattwillsher/ansible-product-playbooks/vagrant/README.md

 ```
 ansible-playbook -i playbooks/vagrant/inventory/centos-6.4-x86_64.ini \
 playbooks/vagrant/create_ansible_dev_env.yml \
+-e client_shortname=contos \
 -e vagrantdir=mydevvm \
 -e vagranthostonlyip=192.168.33.200
 ```

-Will create a new CentOS 6.4 x86_64 VM with a host only IP of 192.168.33.200 and an appropriate inventory file in the vagrant/mydevvm directory.
+Will create a new CentOS 6.4 x86_64 VM with a host only IP of 192.168.33.200 and an appropriate inventory file in the vagrant/mydevvm directory, with a default inventory.ini containing the client_shortname=contos.